An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Gorman-Rupp Co.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how GRC stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Industrial Machinery industry.
+We show how GRC stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Pump and Pumping Equipment Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

-The Gorman-Rupp Co. engages in the design, manufacture, and global marketing of pumps and pump systems.
-Its products are used in diverse water, wastewater, construction, dewatering, industrial, petroleum, original equipment, agriculture, fire protection, heating, ventilating, and air conditioning, military and other liquid-handling applications.
-The company was founded by J. C. Gorman and Herbert E. Rupp in 1933 and is headquartered in Mansfield, OH.
+Founded in 1933, The Gorman-Rupp Company is a leading designer, manufacturer and international marketer of pumps and pump systems for use in diverse water, wastewater, construction, dewatering, industrial, petroleum, original equipment, agriculture, fire protection, heating, ventilating and air conditioning (HVAC), military and other liquid-handling applications.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.